-Just over 50% of residents in Baltimore rent their homes, paying anywhere from around $800 to over $2,000 per month in rent.
-However, you’ll find the majority of apartments or houses rent for somewhere in the $1,000–$1,500 range.
+Just over 50% of residents living in Baltimore rent their homes, paying anywhere from around $990 to over $2,400 per month in rent.
 Another plus?
-Since Baltimore is an historic city with some new developments, you can pick from a variety of different units, like one of the city’s unique row houses or a luxury apartment rental.
+Since Baltimore is a historic city with some new developments, you can pick from a variety of different units, like one of the city’s unique row houses or a luxury apartment rental.

-- Hampden.
-This quirky neighborhood is merely a handful of miles away from Downtown Baltimore but lightyears away when it comes to style.
-You’ll know you’re in Hampden right away with its can’t-miss personality shining through in the colorful row houses and undeniable trendy vibe in the air.
+This quirky neighborhood is merely a handful of miles away from Downtown Baltimore — but lightyears away when it comes to style.
+You’ll know you’re in Hampden right away with its can’t-miss personality shining through in the colorful row houses and undeniably trendy vibe in the air.
 Want great eats, excellent vintage shops, and a relaxed but bustling energy?
 You’ll find that here.

-- Federal Hill.
-This charming harborside neighborhood is popular with recent grads and tourists alike, mostly because it’s accessible to much of the city’s best offerings: great Inner Harbor views, a lovely collection of beautiful brick row houses, and easy accessibility to a hubbub of restaurants, locally owned shops, and entertainment and culture options.
+This charming harborside neighborhood is popular with recent grads and tourists alike, mostly because it’s accessible to much of the city’s best offerings: great Inner Harbor views, a lovely collection of beautiful brick row houses, and easy accessibility to a slew of restaurants, locally owned shops, and entertainment and culture options.
 Plus, it’s just a straight 10-minute shot on the Purple line (or in the car) up to Downtown Baltimore.
 It even has a stop on the Baltimore Water Taxi.

-- Mount Vernon.
 This affluent neighborhood shows off a slice of Baltimore’s history — not through the city’s typical row houses but via beautiful mansions.
 Designated a National Landmark Historic District, this area is where beauty meets brains in Baltimore.
-Fancy restaurants and high-brow cultural institutions, like the Joseph Symphony Orchestra, Enoch Pratt Free Library, and Maryland Center for History and Culture, are in this neighborhood located less than a mile north of Downtown Baltimore.
+Fancy restaurants and high-brow cultural institutions, like the Joseph Symphony Orchestra, Enoch Pratt Free Library, and Maryland Center for History and Culture, live in this neighborhood located less than a mile north of Downtown Baltimore.